Biodiversity net gain: mandatory provisions

 By Nicole Wright | 14.02.24

-New biodiversity net gain rules have been introduced to protect wildlife habitats ensuring they are left in an improved state than before development.
+New biodiversity net gain (BNG) rules have been introduced to protect wildlife habitats ensuring they are left in an improved state than before development.

 What do the new BNG rules mean?